louisleeshinghim/delalomo/README.md

 # Hardware

-Let's gather all the materials.
-With a bill of materials (BOM), buying the parts is similar to grocery shopping.
+Let's gather all the materials based on the bill of materials (BOM).
 Most parts are available on <a href = "https://www.digikey.com/"> DigiKey</a>.
 Therefore, the BOM includes the Digikey Part Number. <a href = "https://www.mouser.com/"> Mouser</a> is also good.
 The parts costed US$ 42 (~HK$ 326) in late 2024.

 To get the correct parts,